-The Prince Edward Viaduct, more commonly known as the Bloor Viaduct, connects Bloor St East with Danforth Ave in Toronto.
+The Prince Edward Viaduct, more commonly known as the Bloor Viaduct, connects Bloor St E with Danforth Ave in Toronto.
 The bridge was named after Prince Edward, who later became King Edward VIII.

 An Architectural Wonder

-The building of this architectural marvel began in 1915, and while it officially opened in October of 1918, it didn’t open fully to traffic until 1919.
-The hinged double-decker truss arch bridge prompted the rapid growth of the area east of the Don River and had a major impact on the history of the City.
+The building of this architectural marvel began in 1915, and while it officially opened in October 1918, it didn’t open fully to traffic until 1919.
+The hinged double-decker truss arch bridge prompted the area’s rapid growth east of the Don River and had a significant impact on the history of the city.
 The cost estimate was $759,000; however, the final cost of the Prince Edward Viaduct was triple.

 Edmund Burke designed the architectural features, Thomas Taylor was the construction engineer, and RC Harris was the Commissioner of Public Works.

 The massive concrete and steel bridge consists of three sections:

 - The Bloor St E section is on an embankment of the Rosedale Ravine, running from Sherbourne to Parliament Sts.

 - The Rosedale section is 177 m or 580 ft long with one main steel arch and runs between the north end of Parliament St and the west end of the Don Valley section.